johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 file entirely and replace it with a custom page component.
 For more information, see [Creating Pages](../Architecture/Data?id=creating-pages).

-?> There is currently a known issue with pages created in this manner.
-Sometimes, after redirection to the new page, it will not load correctly but instead generate an error.
-This can be resolved by touching the default template or by restarting the development server.

-### 2. Styling the Page Title using Functional CSS and Design Token HOC's
+## 2. Styling the Page Title using Functional CSS and Design Token HOC's

 BodilessJS allows you to style your site using any technique you prefer.
 However, we recommend using